Circle Roles: MC and Stage Manager

 • Mind the vibe

-While everyone is empowered to influence the energy of the circle, the MC in particular is expected to keep things on track.
-Throughout the evening, monitor what is happening in the circle.
+While everyone is empowered to influence the energy of the circle, the ritual leader in particular is expected to keep things on track.
+Throughout the evening, keep your attention on the circle and monitor what is happening.
 Help the ritual find a balance between meeting the needs of the individual and the needs of the community.
 Ensure that there is room for personal expression and support for each person's process, yet try not to let one person's needs take over.
 Stay in communication with the drummers and feel free to make requests of other participants as needed.
 Try to do all of this as unobtrusively as possible.

-Sometimes the MC leads us through the familiar ritual format, and sometimes the MC decides to try something new.
+Sometimes the ritual leader leads us through the familiar ritual format; other times, the ritual leader decides to try something new.
+It's fine to lead a Spark ritual without a theme.
 It's completely up to you!

 Ritual Format

-While the MC has the freedom to experiment with the format of the ritual, there is a general approach that we've come to trust at Spark.
-Following that approach, the MC guides us through the following steps:
+While the ritual leader has the freedom to experiment with the format of the ritual, there is a general approach that we've come to trust at Spark.
+Following that approach, the ritual leader guides us through the following steps:

 • At 7pm, we begin with a heartbeat drum, often accompanied by one other instrument (flute, dulcimer, etc.).